sandipsaha2005/Java-Concepts/_notes_java/java_collections/README.md

-# Collections Framework in Java by sandip
+# Collections Framework in Java

 The java.util package contains all the classes and interfaces for Collection framework.